NTarun-111/New-RPG/README.md

 # New-RPG
-A small RPG styled game made in Unity
+A small RPG styled game mechanic made in Unity